- Download our Moving to South Korea Guide (PDF)

 Gifts

 Gift-giving is a common practice.
-Gifts should be given and received with both hands and should not be opened in the giver's presence.
-If someone receives a gift, they should reciprocate with a gift of similar value.
+Give and receive gifts with both hands and do not open them in the giver’s presence.
+If you receive a gift, reciprocate with a gift of similar value.

 Gifts are best wrapped in bright colours and not dark colours or red.
 Avoid giving expensive gifts, as the receiver will feel obliged to reciprocate.
 Gifts in sets of four, knives or scissors should also be avoided as these are seen as symbols of death.